Yellow fever

 Apply an effective insect repellent, such as those containing DEET (N,N-diethyl-m-toluamide), Picaridin or IR3535 as the active ingredient regularly.

-Persons who are ineligible to receive the vaccination are still liable to be quarantined under Section 31 of the Infectious Disease Act, for 6 days from date of departure from countries with risk of yellow fever transmission, given the public health risks.
+Persons who are ineligible to receive the vaccination are still liable to be quarantined under the Infectious Disease Act, for 6 days from date of departure from countries with risk of yellow fever transmission, given the public health risks.

 Yellow fever vaccination requirement to enter Singapore